Romanian nationality law: Dual citizenship

 In accordance with the Law on Romanian Citizenship of 1991, Romanian citizens currently have the right to hold dual citizenship.
 Romanian citizens who apply for dual citizenship are not required to establish their residency in Romania and, if accepted, are granted all the same rights as non-dual citizens.
 The Romanian policy on dual citizenship is irrelevant to other states policy.
 In order to successfully become a dual citizen of Romania, a person must also meet the requirements of dual citizenship in the other country.
 There have been cases in which applicants have successfully restored their Romanian citizenship and as a result, lost citizenship of another country.
 The Romanian state does not claim responsibility for the loss of citizenship to another state as a result of being granted dual citizenship by Romania.

 Citizenship of the European Union

-Because Romania forms part of the European Union, Romanian citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
+Because Romania is a member state of the European Union, Romanian citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Romanian embassy, Romanian citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Romanian citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.